This Crockpot apple butter recipe comes together with just six ingredients and can be used atop bagels, yogurt, oatmeal, and more!

 - In a separate bowl, combine the sugars, cinnamon, nutmeg, and salt.
 Pour the mixture over the apples and stir well, making sure to coat all of the apples.

 - Set the crockpot on low for 10 hours.
 After the 10 hours, mash any chunks of apple that remain.
-Allow to cook for an additional two hours.
+Allow to cook for an additional 2 hours.

 - Remove the lid and use an immersion blender to blend the apple butter until it's smooth.
 If you prefer, you can let the apple butter cook a little longer with the lid slightly ajar to let it thicken up some more.